 supplied by a digital programmable injection system from Simple Digital

 Systems (SDS).
-After grenading a number of M46's, Tim fitted a
+After destroying some M46's, Tim fitted a

 and a Strange Engineering Ford 9-inch torsen-locking rear with 4.30

 gears.
-There are very few things in this car that can be
+There are very few things on this car that can still be

 dyno'd at 267 RWHP and 382 lbs. torque.
 Wheels are 17 x 9